CaffeineViking/vkhr/readme.md

 * `embree3` (uses v3.2.4)
 * Any C++17 compiler!

-All other dependencies are fetched with `git submodules`.
-They include the following awesome libraries: `g-truc/glm`, `ocurnut/imgui`, `syoyo/tinyobjloader`, `nothings/stb`, `nlohmann/json`.
+All other dependencies are fetched using `git submodules`.
+They include the following awesome libraries: `g-truc/glm`, `ocurnut/imgui`, `syoyo/tinyobjloader`, `nothings/stb` and `nlohmann/json`.
 The C++17 Vulkan wrapper: `vkpp` is being developed alongside this project.
 It will at a later time be split into another repository: [vkpp](https://github.com/CaffeineViking/vkpp), when I have time to do it.

 Structure
 ---------